gilderf/Chemometrics-1/README.md

 # Chemometrics
-a python package for ding chemometrics
+a python package for chemometrics

+# a simple example

+# dependecy
+- numpy
+- sklearn
+- pandas